mcgain/ruby-slippers/articles/2012-09-10-shorter-exception-declarations-in-ruby.md

 If you wanted to go further, you could modify the code to take multiple arguments, loop through them to create the classes.

+note: blog under construction at the moment, please excuse the brokenness of most of it.